bbblind/mind-dump/GIT_SETUP.md

 - **Username**: Your GitHub username
 - **Password**: Paste your Personal Access Token (not your actual password!)

-The token will be: `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`
+Generate a token at: https://github.com/settings/tokens

 After the first push, Git will remember your credentials.